BY TAVLEEN SINGH, LEE ROBINSON AND SHONA LOUIS

 Assoc.
 Prof. Lidberg said he was conflicted by the posts, as he wanted women who make allegations of sexual assault to be heard and believed, however alleged perpetrators should be considered innocent until proven guilty.

-“What we have seen from the #MeToo movement is a shift to naming people much, much earlier than it actually went to court,” Assoc.
+“What we have seen from the #MeToo movement is a shift to naming people much, much earlier,” Assoc.
 Prof. Lidberg said.

 In the decade ending in 2017, more than 140,000 sexual assaults were reported to police, according to an ABC report.